On the Combinatorial Version of the Slepian-Wolf Problem: Formalizing the combinatorial version of the Slepian--Wolf coding scheme

 It is instructive to compare the known necessary and sufficient conditions for the achievable rates.
 If we plug some linear codes approaching the Gilbert--Varshamov bound in the construction from \cite[theorem~2]{chumbalov}, we obtain the following proposition. \begin{proposition} For each real $\alpha\in(0,\frac14)$ there exists a function $\delta(n)=o(n)$ such that and for all $n$, all pairs of integers $(m_A,m_B)$ satisfying \begin{itemize} \item $m_A+m_B \ge (1+h(2\alpha))n+\delta(n)$, \item $m_A \ge h(2\alpha)n+\delta(n)$, \item $m_B \ge h(2\alpha)n+\delta(n)$ \end{itemize} are achievable for the deterministic combinatorial Slepian--Wolf scheme with parameters $(n,\alpha)$.
 Moreover, these rates can be achieved with some \emph{linear} schemes (where encodings of Alice and Bob are linear). \end{proposition}

-In Fig.~6 we combine together the known upper and lower bounds: the points in the light red area are non-achievable (for any deterministic scheme) due to Theorem~\ref{trivial-bound}; the points in the dark red area are non-achievable (for linear and semi-linear deterministic scheme) by Theorem~\ref{thm-linear-codes-bound}; the points in the hatched green area are achievable due to Proposition~\ref{prop-chumbalov}.
+In Fig.~\ref{fig-6} we combine together the known upper and lower bounds: the points in the light red area are non-achievable (for any deterministic scheme) due to Theorem~\ref{trivial-bound} and \cite{orlitsky}; the points in the dark red area are non-achievable (for linear and semi-linear deterministic scheme) by Theorem~\ref{thm-linear-codes-bound}; the points in the hatched green area are achievable due to Proposition~\ref{prop-chumbalov}.
 The gap between the known sufficient and necessary conditions remains pretty large.

-Our proof of Theorem~\ref{thm-linear-codes-bound} (see Section~\ref{lower-bound}) is inspired by the classic proof of the Elias--Bassalygo bound in the coding theory, \cite{bassalygo}.
-We do not know whether this bound holds for non-linear encodings.
-This seems to be an interesting question in between the coding theory and the communication complexity theory.
+Our proof of Theorem~\ref{thm-linear-codes-bound} (see Section~\ref{lower-bound}) is inspired by the classic proof of the Elias--Bassalygo bound from coding theory, \cite{bassalygo}.
+Our usage of the Elias--Bassalygo bound is not black-box: we use the proofs rather than the statement of these theorems.
+This explains why we cannot employ instead of the Elias--Bassalygo bound any other bound from coding theory, and therefore there is no simple way to improve \eqref{eq-johnson}.
+Also, we do not know whether this bound holds for non-linear encodings.
+This seems to be an interesting question in between coding theory and communication complexity theory.

 Thus, we see that the solution of the deterministic version of the combinatorial Slepian--Wolf problem of is quite different from the standard Slepian--Wolf theorem.
 What about the probabilistic version?
-The same conditions as in Theorem~\ref{thm-chumbalov} hold for the probabilistic protocols: \begin{theorem}[\cite{chumbalov}] For all $\varepsilon\ge 0$ and $0<\alpha < 1/2$, a pair $(m_A, m_B)$ can be an achievable pair of rates for the probabilistic combinatorial Slepian--Wolf problem with parameters $(n,\alpha,\varepsilon)$ \emph{only if} the following three inequalities are satisfied \begin{itemize} \item $m_A + m_B \ge (1+h(\alpha)) n - o(n)$, \item $m_A \ge h(\alpha) n - o(n)$, \item $m_B \ge h(\alpha) n - o(n)$, \end{itemize} \end{theorem}
+The same conditions as in Theorem~\ref{thm-chumbalov} hold for the probabilistic protocols: \begin{theorem}[\cite{chumbalov}] For all $\varepsilon\ge 0$ and $0<\alpha < 1/2$, a pair $(m_A, m_B)$ can be an achievable pair of rates for the probabilistic combinatorial Slepian--Wolf problem with parameters $(n,\alpha,\varepsilon)$ \emph{only if} the following three inequalities are satisfied \begin{itemize} \item $m_A + m_B \ge (1+h(\alpha)) n - o(n)$, \item $m_A \ge h(\alpha) n - o(n)$, \item $m_B \ge h(\alpha) n - o(n)$. \end{itemize} \end{theorem}

 \emph{Remark 2:} The bounds from Theorem~\ref{thm-chumbalov} holds also for the model with public randomness, where all the parties access a common source of random bits.